Diagnosing Sleep Apnea

 If you have a polysomnogram at a sleep lab, your health care provider will give you instructions on when to arrive, what to bring with you, and whether you should make any changes to your diet or medications that day.

-After acclimating to your room at a sleep lab, a technician attaches monitoring devices to your legs, fingers, chest, and head.
-The devices measure body processes while you sleep.
+After acclimating to your room at a sleep lab, a technician attaches monitoring sensors to your legs, fingers, chest, and head.
+The sensors measure body processes while you sleep.
 The data are then translated into stages of sleep, wakefulness, and events where breathing is interrupted.

-If the doctor thinks it’s very likely that you have sleep apnea, the sleep study may also involve a positive air pressure (PAP) device.
+If the doctor thinks it’s very likely that you have sleep apnea, they may order a sleep study with the potential to trial a positive air pressure (PAP) device.
 This is called a split-night sleep study.
-If the polysomnogram results from the first half of the night confirm that you have sleep apnea, a PAP device is used in the second half of the night to help prepare you for ongoing treatment.
+If the polysomnogram results from the first half of the night confirm that you have significant sleep apnea, a PAP device will be applied and customized in the second half of the night to help prepare you for ongoing treatment.

-A PAP device helps keep the windpipe open by forcing air through a tube and mask fitted to your face while you sleep.
+A PAP device helps keep the soft tissues of the airway open by routing pressurized and humidified air through a tube and mask fitted to your face while you sleep.
 Your physiological activity is monitored at different air pressures provided by the PAP device to see which is the best pressure for you.

-A polysomnogram at a sleep center may be preferred over a home sleep apnea test if you have heart or lung disease, risk factors for central sleep apnea or a history of other sleep disorders.
+A polysomnogram at a sleep center may be preferred over a home sleep apnea test if you have heart or lung disease, risk factors for central sleep apnea or potential to be diagnosed with other sleep disorders.

 Home Sleep Apnea Tests

-A home sleep apnea test (HSAT) may be an option for people who are suspected of having moderate to severe obstructive sleep apnea based on their symptoms or physical exam.
-An HSAT takes fewer measurements than an in-lab sleep study, so it is not the preferred choice for people who are suspected of having central sleep apnea or other sleep disorders.
+A home sleep apnea test (HSAT) may be an option for people who are suspected of having moderate to severe obstructive sleep apnea based on their symptoms, medical history, and physical exam.
+An HSAT takes fewer measurements than an in-lab sleep study, and does not have brain sensors (EEG) and muscle sensors (EMG) that measure sleep or sleep stages.

 That said, home sleep apnea tests do provide some benefits.
 For example, when a person sleeps in the comfort of their own home, they are more likely to have longer periods of sleep.
 An HSAT can also be used to help determine whether a PAP device is working well or to reevaluate a person if they are still experiencing symptoms after starting treatment.